 I am a professor of archaeology at the University of Costa Rica.
 My research focuses on precontact anthropology in Central America.
 I am board liaison to the Committee on the Americas, COSWA, and the International Government Affairs Committee.

-I am a historical archaeologist specializing in Caribbean historical archaeology.
-My research focuses on documentary archaeology and archaeological collections.
+I am an anthropologist who specializes in Caribbean historical archaeology.
+My research focuses on documentary archaeology, ethnohistory, museum anthropology, and sites of isolation.
 I teach at the University of Puerto Rico and have worked extensively in CRM.
+I also serve as board liaison to the Committee on Awards and Scholarships and the Committee on Museums, Collections, and Curation.

 Board-adopted policy and the minutes of the Board meetings are available to members underneath “Governance ” at Board Policies and Board Actions.
 Please keep in mind that the volunteer Secretary produces minutes and there often is a delay in the production of these documents.